AlmirFonseca/A1_computacao_escalavel/README.md

 To optimize the use of computing resources, Data Framework uses the C++ thread library to parallelize the execution of Handlers.
 This allows for more efficient and faster data processing.
 Specifically, queues serve as producer-consumer queues, addressing the classic problem of parallel computing.

+## Pre-Requirements:
+- C++17 compiler
+- Python 3.11

 ## Libraries used:

+- streamlit
+  - pip install streamlit
 - dirent.h (JUST INSTALL IF THE MAIN REQUIRES IT, as most c++ compilers include it)
   - Installation guide: https://web.archive.org/web/20171123102131/https://github.com/tronkko/dirent
+- sqlite3

 ## Execution on Windows:

+1. To run the Mock and the ETL:

-The first alternative is to run the shell script "run_it.sh".
+- The first alternative is to run the shell script "run_it.sh".

-Another alternative:
+  - Another alternative:

 - **From the root folder**, execute the command to run the MOCK:
   - cd mock ; python main.py
 - **From the root folder**, execute the command run the ETL:
   - cd src ; g++ main.cpp -o main ; ./main.exe

+2. To run the Dashboard:
+- **From the root folder**:

+  cd dashboard; - python -m streamlit run main.py